 Simple Steps You Can Take to Keep Your Aadhaar Safe

-- Lock/Unlock Your Aadhaar: UIDAI provides a feature that allows you to lock your Aadhaar number, preventing any authentication until you unlock it.
-This is a very powerful control.
+- Lock/Unlock Your Aadhaar: UIDAI provides a feature that allows you to lock your Aadhaar number, preventing any authentication attempts until you choose to unlock it.
+This offers a robust layer of control.

 - Use a Virtual ID (VID): Instead of sharing your actual Aadhaar number, you can generate a temporary 16-digit Virtual ID to use for verification.

-- Check Your Authentication History: Regularly review your Aadhaar authentication history on the UIDAI website to see where and when your Aadhaar has been used.
-This helps you spot anything unusual.
+- Check Your Authentication History: Regularly review your Aadhaar authentication history on the UIDAI website to identify where and when your Aadhaar has been used.
+This helps you detect any unusual activity.

-- Never Share Your OTP Carelessly: Your One-Time Password (OTP) is like a key for a single use.
+- Always Protect Your OTP: Your One-Time Password (OTP) functions as a single-use key.
 Never share it with anyone, even if they claim to be from UIDAI or any other official body.

 Understanding Your Rights Regarding Your Data Privacy